MehbubRashid/twiply/README.md

-# AI Tweet Reply Extension
+# Twiply - AI Tweet Reply Chrome Extension

 A Chrome extension that helps you generate AI replies to tweets using OpenAI's GPT-4o Mini model.
 The extension provides a settings panel to customize your API key and system prompt.